gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 portal](https://www.ebi.ac.uk/ena/submit/sra/#home), and the [Excel spreadsheet-based submission process](https://ega-archive.org/submission/array_based/metadata).
 Ignore the [JSON-based REST API](https://ega-archive.org/submission/programmatic_submissions/submitting-metadata), no matter how tempting.
-Read the docs if you want to but beware that they are all subtly misleading.
+Read the docs if you want to but beware that they all seem to be subtly misleading.

 I am here to show you the One True Way*.